Welcome to the UCSF Birth Center

-A: If all 9 Labor rooms are in active use, overflow is intended to go into our Antepartum unit that consists of 12 rooms.
-All rooms in the birth center can be arranged to have everything needed for a safe delivery.
+Q: What happens if all 9 Labor rooms are in use?A: If all 9 Labor rooms are in active use, overflow is intended to go into our Antepartum unit that consists of 12 rooms.
+All rooms in the Birth Center can be arranged to be equipped for a safe delivery.
 Please note, only the 9 Labor rooms have the Jacuzzi bathtub.
-Remember to call the (415) 353-1787 phone number when you think you are in labor to help prepare things for your arrival.
+Remember to call the (415) 353-1787 phone number when you think you are in labor so we can best prepare for your arrival.

 Q: Do I need to register before delivery?

-For additional information print tour packet or call (415) 514-2670.
+For additional information, print the tour packet or call (415) 514-2670.